-As a investor in dividend paying stocks, it is important to leverage the tools available to you in order to maximize your return on investment.
+As an investor in dividend-paying stocks, it is important to leverage the tools available to you in order to maximize your return on investment.
 There are many financial ratios like the dividend yield, yield on cost, and payout ratio that are used by investors to make educated investment decisions.
-There is also another kind of tool that can help income investors lower their costs and build a solid portfolio over time.
+There is also another kind of tool that can help income investors lower their costs and build a solid portfolio over time – DRIP investing.

 Setting up a dividend reinvestment plan or DRIP provides a way for investors to slowly grow their money.
 Also referred to as a DRP, this tool can help limit expenses paid to a broker while reinvesting all dividends back into the same stock.

 Let’s take a closer look at what a DRIP is and how it can help the average investor.